Financial Aid Overview

 SBC Scholarships: Shasta Bible College offers a limited number of scholarships.
-Forms can be found on the website: www.shasta.edu.
-Click on financial aid.
+Forms can be found on the top of this page on the right hand side.
 The scholarships offered by SBC will be applied towards the student’s tuition expenses.
 There is no cash value and cash will not be paid to the student.
 Should the student’s expenses be covered by other assistance, the award may be carried forward to the next semester of study (one semester only).

 Distance Education Eligibility: Students taking courses via distance education may qualify for federal and state aid.

 Cal Grant Programs: If you graduated from a California high school and meet the eligibility criteria, you may be eligible for a Cal Grant Entitlement award.
 Cal Grant Entitlement awards are guaranteed for every qualified high school senior or recent graduate who applies by March 2; Cal Grant Competitive awards are for other qualified students who are high school seniors or recent graduates based on a competition.
 Cal Grant Competitive awards are limited.
 Home schooled students may qualify for Cal Grant programs by filling out a FAFSA by the March 2 deadline and having SAT scores submitted before the March 2 deadline.

 Students who have been awarded a Cal Grant should check with the Financial Aid Office as soon as possible to make sure they are receiving the correct grant.
 Forms are available from the Financial Aid Office to change a Cal Grant B to a Cal Grant A if you are eligible for either grant.

 A student must be enrolled in a degree program to qualify for a Cal Grant.
 The Certificate program does not qualify.